-A Z-Purlin or tophat that attaches to the flange of a column with an endwall girt bracket.
-Endwall girt is flushed to the outside face of the endwall column.
+A Z-Purlin or Tophat that attaches to the flange of an end column with endwall girt bracket.
+It also attaches to the flange of an End Mullion as required.
+Endwall girt is flushed to the outside face of the end column.